A Power of Attorney (POA) is a legal arrangement that permits another person to act for you in financial matters and other matters of personal care.

 The attorney may make certain personal care decisions – such as diet, dress, housing , social welfare.
 These decisions must be made in your best interests and be in accordance with what you would have been likely to do.
 The attorney must consult family members and carers in making these decisions.

-There are two stages to an EPA .
+There are three stages to an EPA .

 The first stage is the creation of the EPA.
 Your solicitor and doctor must be involved .
 The person creating the EPA is the “donor”.
 The donor is required to specify what powers the attorney is to have.
 These powers may be very general or they may be subject to conditions or restrictions.